AndersDeath/diary2/README.md

 # 05 July 2022 - Tuesday - Yerevan

 Tosya is Constitution day in Armenia.
 Nobody works today, because of that I still didn't recieve money on my ccount. i hope, it will be tomorrow.
 In the day after tomorrow will be surgery.
 I rally scared of this.
 Also I refused offer from Selfapy side.
+Also I had a very hard english lesson today.
+It was really nervouse.
+But I handeled it.
+I feel bad.
+I want to Sait-Petesburg. i want to go home.
+I hate Putin and all that gang.
+They finished my russian life. it is hard.